-- Estrogen Receptor Positive (ER+)—Estrogen drives the growth of this cancer so treatment includes blocking estrogen and/or shutting down production of estrogen.
+- Estrogen drives the growth of this cancer so treatment includes blocking estrogen and/or shutting down production of estrogen.

-- Progesterone Receptor Positive (PR+)—Similar treatments are used for PR+ as are used for ER+ including hormone therapy such as Tamoxifen and Aromatase Inhibitors.
+- Similar treatments are used for PR+ as are used for ER+ including hormone therapy such as Tamoxifen and Aromatase Inhibitors.

-- HER-2/Neu Positive—There was a win for the breast cancer community in the mid-1980s with the discovery of a protein called Human Epidermal Growth Factor (HER), which resulted in a subsequent benefit for patients with this very aggressive breast cancer.
-Herceptin, a drug that targets this gene was first tested on 15 women in the summer of 1992 and is now standard treatment for HER-2/Neu positive breast cancers (2).
+- There was a win for the breast cancer community in the mid-1980s with the discovery of a protein called Human Epidermal Growth Factor (HER), which resulted in a subsequent benefit for patients with this very aggressive breast cancer.
+Herceptin, a drug that targets this gene was first tested on 15 women in the summer of 1992 and is now standard treatment for HER-2/Neu positive breast cancers.

-- Triple Negative—When pathologists test a woman’s breast cancer cell biopsy, some are negative for estrogen receptors, negative for progesterone receptors, and negative for HER-2/neu receptors.
+- When pathologists test an individual’s breast cancer cell biopsy, some are negative for estrogen receptors, negative for progesterone receptors, and negative for HER-2/neu receptors.
 It is therefore referred to as “triple negative”.

 The type of cancer cell found in Triple Negative Breast Cancer is more common in women with BRCA1 gene mutations, younger women, African-Americans and Hispanics.
 Triple Negative Breast Cancer makes up about 15% of breast cancer cases and is more difficult to treat because it lacks a specific target.

 Since it is more difficult to treat, people with this diagnosis can be especially fearful and also feel there isn’t much they can do to help themselves fight against this cancer.
-I want to share some information about a recent study and scientific evidence to show you that triple negative patients may not be as powerless as they once thought.
+I want to share some information about a scientific evidence and new clinical trials to show you that triple negative patients may not be as powerless as they once thought.

 Could something called “methionine depletion” provide the target that is needed for triple negative cancers?
 Methionine is an amino acid that is part of our diet.
 Researchers at the University of Wisconsin conducted experiments to see how cancer behaves when this amino acid is removed from the diet.
-Let me say first that this study was conducted in a laboratory with triple negative breast cancer cells in a petri dish.
-The study was not performed on people.
-But based on the results of the lab study, researchers are planning a clinical trial to do just that.
+This study was conducted in a laboratory with triple negative breast cancer cells in a petri dish (1).

 Researchers at the University of Wisconsin worked with triple negative breast cancer cells, growing these cells in 1 of 2 different cultures in the lab.
 One normal culture, called a “control” and one culture that was deficient in the amino acid, methionine.
 Three different cell types (MDAMB-468, GILM2 and MDA-MB-231) were treated with seven different cancer drugs including lexatumumab.